 What is a hiatal hernia?

-A hiatal hernia is a condition in which a portion of the stomach bulges above your diaphragm into the area where your esophagus is found.
+A hiatal hernia occurs when a portion of the stomach pushes through an opening in your diaphragm into the area where your esophagus is found.
 Small hernias are common and you won’t often have any noticeable symptoms.
 The larger the herniated portion of the stomach becomes, the more uncomfortable you’ll be.
 Hiatal hernias can be large enough to hold undigested food and stomach acid, which can damage your esophagus over time.

 Symptoms of hiatal hernia